fkanvaly/densest_subgraph/readme.md

 # Usage

-create a new folder `../input/` and paste the data by renaming them as follow:
+create a new folder `input/` and paste the data by renaming them as follow:

 ```
-../input
+input
 └── email-Eu-core.txt
 └── com-DBLP.txt
 └── com-Youtube.txt